Kidnapping Survival - Official Website

 This is about application of research findings well documented and discussed in social psychology literature.
 However, what is largely missing both in conflict management and psychology literature, is discussions of how these findings can be used in conflict contexts.

 Lead trainer Olav Ofstad aims at making a difference in this regard, presenting a variety of research findings that can be used as effective conflict resolution or survival tools.
-The essence of his training is laid down in
+The essence of his training is laid down in a book that is available to the clients of Kidnapping Survival.

 What kind of tools are we talking about?